PyFlightCoach/PyFlightCoach/readme.md

 - **flightdata** - Datastructures for handling flight data
 - **flightanalysis** - Tools for performing analysis on the flight data, such as rotating to a flightline, generating template flight data, parsing a sequence and aligning the generated template data to the flown data.
 - **flightplotting** - Handy tools for creating plotly plots of the flightdata objects.
+- **droneinterface** - A tidy way to communicate with a UAV using pymavlink and the pyflightcoach tools.

 <img src="comet.png" alt="drawing" width="49%"/>
 <img src="sql.png" alt="drawing" width="49%"/>